Lita (wrestler): Personal life

 Dumas had breast augmentation surgery in late 1999.Amy Dumas.
 Lita: A Less Traveled R.O.A.D – The Reality of Amy Dumas, 124.
 Dumas is a known animal lover and vegan.
 In 2003, she founded the animal charity Amy Dumas Operation Rescue and Education (A.D.O.R.E.).

-Dumas' hair is naturally brown, although she has dyed it red throughout her WWF/E career.
-She has a wide variety of tattoos: a three eyed green gargoyle on her upper right bicep, the word "Punk" on the inside of her lower lip, and the word "rebel" (бунтарь) written in Russian Cyrillic letters on her lower back neck, all of which she got in the 1990s.
+Dumas's hair is naturally brown, although she has dyed it red throughout her WWF/E career.
+She has a wide variety of tattoos: a three-eyed green gargoyle on her upper right bicep, the word "Punk" on the inside of her lower lip, and the word "rebel" (бунтарь) written in Russian Cyrillic letters on her lower back neck, all of which she got in the 1990s.
 In 2007, she acquired a sleeve on her left arm, featuring Mexican skulls, one of which has the band 7 Seconds' logo on its forehead.
 She previously had two piercings in her tongue and another two in her nose.

 In 1999, Dumas began dating Matt Hardy.Ian Hamilton.
 Wrestling's Sinking Ship: What Happens to an Industry Without Competition, 150.
 They first met in January 1999 at a NWA Mid-Atlantic show, and began dating a few months later.
 In February 2005, it was revealed that Dumas had been romantically involved with fellow wrestler Adam Copeland for several months while still in a relationship with Hardy, who had been at home recovering from a knee injury.Ian Hamilton.
 Wrestling's Sinking Ship: What Happens to an Industry Without Competition, 152.
 Following a public revelation of the affair, Matt Hardy was released by WWE.
 Hardy was rehired several months later and the real-life situation was translated into a storyline.

 Dumas dated fellow band member Shane Morton from 2006 to 2008.
 Dumas also dated CM Punk from 2009 to 2010, and then again from late 2012 to September 2013.